-There are 13 million children in the world without parents and some 120 million kids with one carer, who usually will struggle to provide for that child.
+120 million kids have only one carer, who usually struggles to provide for that child.

 *Sourced from UNICEF